Academy for Nursing and Health Occupations

 Financial Impact: $4,000.00/year

-3. Professional Associations – Florida Associate of Post Secondary Schools and Colleges, Florida Nurse Association, Sigma Theta Tau, FL Deans & Directors
+3. Professional Associations – Florida Association of Post Secondary Schools and Colleges, Florida Nurse Association, Sigma Theta Tau, FL Deans & Directors

 Financial Impact: $4,000.00/year